Directory of U.S. Military Rockets and Missiles

 Ram

 After the start of the Korean War in 1950, the U.S. Navy had no suitable aircraft rocket for use against large tanks.
-The NOTS (Naval Ordnance Test Station) at China Lake thus developed a new 6.5 inch diameter shaped-charge anti-armour warhead for use with the existing Holy Moses 5-Inch HVAR (High Velocity Aircraft Rocket) in the record time of only 23 days.
+The NOTS (Naval Ordnance Test Station) at China Lake thus developed a new 6.5-inch diameter shaped-charge anti-armour warhead for use with the existing Holy Moses 5-Inch HVAR (High Velocity Aircraft Rocket) in the record time of only 23 days.
 The result was the 6.5-Inch ATAR (Anti-Tank Aircraft Rocket), nicknamed Ram.
+Ram was formally designated the 6.5" Aircraft Rocket MK 1, with variants MOD 0 and MOD 1.

 Photos: U.S. Navy (via G. Verver collection)